Saichaitanyaaa/data-analytics-projects/README.md

 - **File:** `Sales_Dashboard1111111.csv`

-## 🍕 Project 2: Pizza Sales KPI Dashboard (Excel)
+## 🍕 Project 2: Pizza Sales KPI Dashboard using SQL and Excel
-- **Objective:** Learn how to design a KPI dashboard using Excel to track pizza sales performance.
+- **Objective:** Analyze pizza sales data using SQL and Excel to create KPI-based performance insights.
 - **Learning Focus:**
+  - Queried and filtered pizza sales data using SQL to calculate key metrics like total revenue, order count, and average order value.
-  - Cleaned raw sales data and prepared it for dashboard reporting.
+  - Cleaned and transformed the queried data in Excel for dashboard visualization.
-  - Used Pivot Tables and Charts to calculate KPIs such as total revenue, average order value, and top-selling pizzas.
+  - Used Pivot Tables and Charts to display KPIs such as top-selling pizzas, revenue trends, and order frequency.
-  - Designed an interactive **Excel dashboard** with pivot charts for better visualization.
+  - Designed an interactive **Excel dashboard** with Pivot Charts to summarize overall performance.
 - **Includes:**
+  - SQL Queries
   - Raw Data
   - Cleaned Data
   - KPI Metrics
   - Pivot Charts
   - Dashboard
-- **Tools Used:** Excel (Pivot Tables, Charts, Dashboard Design)
+- **Tools Used:** SQL, Excel (Pivot Tables, Charts, Dashboard Design)
 - **File:** `Pizza_Sales_KPI.xlsx`